 To Whom Much is Given, Much is Required

 9:00pm ET // 8:00pm CT // 7:00pm MT // 6:00pm PT

-Join Tanika Harris, a single mother of three, as she shares her story of raising a Black son with albinism within spaces of privilege.
+Join Tanika Harris, a single mother of three, as she shares her story of raising a Black son with albinism with self-awareness and authenticity.
+Together we’ll share our unique experiences and perspectives about the journey of raising a child with albinism.
 How do we acknowledge the pain of our circumstances and foster community?
-We will acknowledge the levels of privilege and take action to assist others.
+We will acknowledge the levels of privilege and discuss ways to assist others in our community.

 Learn More About Our Call Hosts:

 Tanika Harris is a proud grandmother (Gigi) of 5 and mother of three children and one son in love.
 She was born and lived on the east side of Pittsburgh, PA but raised in Brooklyn, NY, during her young adult life.
 Brooklyn raised her to be a strong woman of faith, purpose, and love.

 Tanika struggled during most of her life but never lost hope.
 Her strong familial upbringing in Pittsburgh set the foundation for her to be open to the rest of the world.
 She grew up in the inner city of Pittsburgh, where most people looked the same.
 Living in Brooklyn amongst others who did not look, talk, and expressed different beliefs allowed her the opportunity to expand her worldview.
 As a result, she became a devout advocate for all people and a dedicated servant leader.